 Renee had a great time at KGW news talking about how to modernize a home for Modernism Week.
-Click the link below to watch the full interview.

 By OLIVER DECASTRO